Rahel Szalit-Marcus: Life

 Rahel Markus spent her later childhood years in Lodz and eventually acquired Polish citizenship.
 A native Yiddish speaker, she also learned Polish, German, and French.
-In 1910 she moved from Lodz to Munich to study art.
-There she befriended the artists Henri Epstein and Marcel Słodski.
+In 1911, her parents sent her to Munich to study at the Art Academy.
+She moved to Berlin in 1916, becoming a member of the November Group, a circle of young avantgarde artists, and befriended Jewish artists Henri Epstein and Marcel Słodski.
 She also studied in Paris and London.
 Rahel was married to actor Julius Szalit (born Julius Schalit in 1892) from 1915 until his death by suicide in 1919.

 Rahel Szalit-Marcus lived in Berlin from 1916 to 1933, and from 1921 onwards she resided at Stübbenstrasse 3 in the Bavarian Quarter of Schöneberg.
 She went by the name Rahel Szalit beginning in the mid-1920s.
 Her work appeared in several exhibitions of the Berliner Secession, a German art movement that was established at the turn of the century.
 Szalit was acquainted with Jewish Expressionist artists Ludwig Meidner and Jakob Steinhardt, and she had the support of art historians Karl Schwarz and Rachel Wischnitzer, among others.
 Szalit spent time at well-known cafés frequented by artists and émigrés.
 She built connections to such intellectuals as Polish-German writer Eleonore Kalkowska.
-Szalit’s lithographic images were at times compared to the work of Käthe Kollwitz.
+Szalit's lithographic images were at times compared to the work of Käthe Kollwitz.

 Active in the Association of Women Artists in Berlin beginning in 1927, Szalit was able to exhibit her paintings and other work alongside such renowned artists as Käthe Kollwitz, Lotte Laserstein, Julie Wolfthorn, Käthe Münzer-Neumann, Grete Csaki-Copony, and Else Haensgen-Dingkuhn.
 She became better known internationally with a prizewinning painting in the 1929 exhibition Die Frau von heute.

 Szalit fled to France after the Nazis came to power in Germany in 1933.
 She lived in Montparnasse, where she was affiliated with the School of Paris.In June 1935, she gave a solo exhibition at the Galerie Zborowski (founded by Léopold Zborowski), and remained active in Paris through 1939.

-In July 1942, Szalit-Marcus was arrested in the Vel d’Hiv Roundup, and she was deported to Auschwitz in August 1942.
+In July 1942, Szalit-Marcus was arrested in the Vel d'Hiv Roundup, and she was deported to Auschwitz in August 1942.
 Her Paris studio was plundered, and many of her original works were destroyed or lost.